 With pianist Lana Bode, she also created the song cycle ‘A lonely mind’ by Jan-Willem Van Herpen and the song ‘A London street’ by Jeremy Thurlow at the ‘Virginia Woolf Series ‘ in Leeds.

-Annelies has been sponsored by ‘Robus’ and is now an artist in residence at ‘SWUK’.
+Annelies has been sponsored by ‘Robus’ and was an artist in residence at ‘SWUK’.